A Simple Recipe for Language-guided Domain Generalized Segmentation: Conclusion

 \section{Conclusion}

 We presented \method, a simple recipe for domain generalized semantic segmentation with CLIP pretraining.
 We proposed to locally mix the styles of source features with their augmented counterparts obtained using language prompts.
 Combined with minimal fine-tuning, \method significantly outperforms the state-of-the-art approaches.
 Extensive experiments showcase the effectiveness of our framework.
-We hope that \method will serve as a strong baseline in future works, exploring the potential of leveraging large vision-language models for perception tasks.\\ { \textbf{Acknowledgment.} This work was partially funded by French project SIGHT (ANR-20-CE23-0016).
-It was performed using HPC resources from GENCI–IDRIS (Grant AD011014477).} [1]{{ \,$\pm$#1}} [1]{{ \,$\pm$#1}}
+We hope that \method will serve as a strong baseline in future works, exploring the potential of leveraging large-scale vision-language models for perception tasks.

+\textbf{Acknowledgment.} This work was partially funded by French project SIGHT (ANR-20-CE23-0016) and was supported by ELSA - European Lighthouse on Secure and Safe AI funded by the European Union under grant agreement No.~101070617.
+It was performed using HPC resources from GENCI–IDRIS (Grant AD011014477).
+[1]{{ \,$\pm$#1}} [1]{{ \,$\pm$#1}}